leakless21/trafficmonitor/docs/ARCHITECTURE.md

 **Interfaces:**

-- **Input:** Receives `VehicleDetectionMessage` objects from the `VehicleDetector` process via a multiprocessing queue.
+- **Input:** Receives `VehicleDetectionMessage` objects from the `VehicleDetectionService` process via a multiprocessing queue.
 Each message contains frame data and a list of `Detection` objects.
 - **Output:** Sends `TrackedVehicleMessage` objects to downstream processes (e.g., for visualization or data logging) via a multiprocessing queue.
 Each message includes tracked objects, frame metadata, and JPEG-encoded frame data.

 **Dependencies:**